vippsas/vipps-wix/README.md

 ## Vipps FAQ

-See the [Vipps API FAQ](https://developer.vippsmobilepay.com/docs/faqs/) for more help with Vipps eCommerce.
+See the [Vipps API Knowledge base](https://developer.vippsmobilepay.com/docs/common-topics/) for more help with Vipps eCommerce.